Holy Trinity Church, Novo Selo, Štip

-The Holy Trinity Church is an Macedonian Orthodox cemetery church in the neighbourhood of Novo Selo, Štip.
+The Holy Trinity Church is a Macedonian Orthodox cemetery church in the neighbourhood of Novo Selo, Štip.
 The church is registered as a Cultural Heritage of North Macedonia.

 History

 It was built in the period 1922 to 1925.
 It was consecrated in 1925, but there is no information from whom.
 The church is a founding work of Todor Čepreganov from Štip.